 Bioelectrical Communication Lab

-The Bioelectrical Communication Lab, led by Erin Patrick, a Research Assistant Professor in the Electrical and Computer Engineering Department at the University of Florida, focuses on projects that use computational modeling for research endeavors at the interface of electrical devices and cellular biological systems.
+The Bioelectrical Communication Lab, led by Erin Patrick, focuses on projects that use computational modeling for research endeavors at the interface of electrical devices and cellular biological systems.
 We are interested in modeling both the interaction of electrical signals from implantable electronic devices and their ability to communicate to target cells (e.g., neural fibers) and endogenous bioelectrical activity that cells use to communicate in biological systems.

 Dr. Patrick’s research interests range from bioelectrical systems to solid-state devices and sensors.
 Examples of her current projects include: